Politics of the United States Virgin Islands: Political party identification

+By age group

 Judicial branch

 The U.S. Virgin Islands has a District Court, a Supreme Court and a Superior Court.

-Judges on the District Court are appointed by the President for ten year terms, subject to Senate confirmation.
+Judges on the District Court are appointed by the president for ten year terms, subject to Senate confirmation.
 They may serve more than one term.
 This is a federal court, established in 1936, with jurisdiction over the US Virgin Islands, with diversity jurisdiction and bankruptcy jurisdiction.
 Appeals of this court's decisions are heard by the United States Court of Appeals for the Third Circuit.
 One courthouse is located in Charlotte Amalie, St. Thomas, and one is in Christiansted, St. Croix.

 Judges of the USVI Supreme Court and Superior Court are appointed by the governor and confirmed by the legislative body.

 Administrative divisions

+The US Virgin Islands have no local governments, the Census Bureau divides them into three county equivalents: Saint Croix, Saint John, and Saint Thomas.